stevejford/OpsFlow-App/DATABASE.md

    - Use parameterized queries to prevent SQL injection
    - Validate all user inputs
    - Implement proper access controls at the application level
+   - Encrypt sensitive data like passwords before storage
+   - Implement audit logging for sensitive operations

+## Credential Security Considerations

+1. **Password Encryption**:
+   - Passwords should be encrypted at rest using a strong encryption algorithm
+   - Use a dedicated encryption key that is securely stored
+   - Consider using a hardware security module (HSM) for encryption key management

+2. **Access Control**:
+   - Implement role-based access control for credential management
+   - Restrict access to credentials based on user roles and permissions
+   - Require re-authentication for sensitive operations

+3. **Audit Logging**:
+   - Log all access to credential information
+   - Include user ID, timestamp, action performed, and IP address
+   - Regularly review audit logs for suspicious activity

+4. **Data Retention**:
+   - Implement a policy for credential rotation and expiration
+   - Automatically flag credentials that haven't been rotated in a defined period
+   - Securely delete expired or unused credentials

 ## Troubleshooting